tales14/Paiva_et_al_2020_data/README.md

 # Data availability

+### Under construction
-## In case of error in data obtaining or missing data, contact me for request: talesmartins14@hotmail.com
+In case of error in data obtaining or missing data, contact me for request: talesmartins14@hotmail.com

-## #ReproducibilityInScience
+#### #ReproducibilityInScience